Remington Park: History

 Remington Park was built by the late Edward J. DeBartolo Sr., the shopping mall developer who also owned Thistledown in Cleveland, Ohio and Louisiana Downs in Bossier City, Louisiana.
 Remington Park officially opened on September 1, 1988.
 At the time, it was the only American track to use a synthetic surface for its main track called Equitrack, which utilized grains of sand coated with a wax polymer.
 The intent was to provide a safe all-weather racing surface that would provide a fast condition for all races.
 The Equitrack experiment failed as the surface did not hold up during the very warm Oklahoma summers.
 Remington Park replaced Equitrack with a more traditional natural ingredient racing surface.
 No other American track used a synthetic surface until 2005, when Turfway Park installed an improved product called Polytrack.
 The main dirt track is one mile in circumference with the inner turf course measuring seven furlongs.
 Since 2005 Remington Park has included a casino with 750 slot machines.
 In 2009, the Horseplayers Association of North America introduced a rating system for 65 Thoroughbred racetracks in North America, and rated Remington Park #3.
-Remington Park is now owned by Global Gaming RP who purchased the facility via auction in 2009 from Magna Entertainment Corporation.
+Remington Park is now owned by Global Gaming RP who purchased the facility via auction in 2009 from Magna Entertainment Corporation for $89.25 million dollars.
 Global Gaming began operations at Remington Park on January 1, 2010.